ZhugePrajna/BreachedProject/golang/[WL]readme.txt

 If go tells you its information

-Just go to golang.txt and execute the command
+Just go to Golang.txt and execute the command